Accepting Behaviour

 Identify Natural Communication Skills: We train staff to understand that children and young people with social differences do not lack social skills.
 Instead, we teach you how to identify their ‘natural social skills’.

-Acceptance-Based Strategies: Offer insight into Acceptance-Based strategies that are effective, purposeful and beneficial to all involved.
+Acceptance-Based Strategies: Offer insight into effective, purposeful, and beneficial strategies for all involved.

 Training Methods